Pre-college programs broaden horizons and create a college-going culture

 Pre-college programs serve an important purpose for postsecondary institutions and communities by offering K-12 students opportunities to prepare academically and socially for higher education.

 The term “pre-college” refers to college access and preparation programs.
 Pre-college programs can be found at postsecondary institutions across the country.
-Pre-college programs offer K-12 students opportunities to prepare academically and socially for higher education, provide a pipeline for K-12 students, and expose students to campus living and learning experiences.
+Pre-college programs offer K-12 students opportunities to prepare academically and socially for higher education, provide a pipeline for K-12 students, and allow students to experience campus living and learning.
 Learning in a university setting can further increase motivation toward and preparation for higher education among youth.
-In Michigan, pre-college/university summer camps were offered by 50 different four-year public, four-year private and two-year public postsecondary institutions in 2014.
-This tremendous array of offerings can be expected for 2015 with promotion for most beginning in late winter.
+In Michigan, pre-college/university summer camps are offered by many different four-year public, four-year private and two-year public postsecondary institutions each summer.

-Pre-college programs touch many families and are a valuable service to communities as they help create a college-going culture.
-Youth participants get excited about going to college, think about future career fields and gain important life skills that can help them transition successfully to college when the time comes.
-Students and their families also become more informed about the host institution and begin to consider what type of college or university is appropriate for them.
+Pre-college programs impact the lives of many families and are a valuable service to communities as they help create a college-going culture.
+Youth participants get excited about going to college, think about future career fields, and gain important life skills that can help them transition successfully to college when the time comes.
+Students and their families also become more informed about the host institution and begin to consider what type of college, university or post-secondary educational institute is appropriate for them.

-Pre-college programming also offers significant benefits to postsecondary institutions as they can serve as a powerful recruiting tool and can be used promote specific majors.
-Providing exposure that develops interest and skills in a specific area of study gives academic departments an advantage in identifying talented prospective students early on.
+Pre-college programming also offers significant benefits to postsecondary institutions as they can serve as a powerful recruiting tool and can be used to promote specific majors.
+Academic departments have an advantage when identifying talented prospective students early on through pre-college programs that allow youth a chance to develop interest and skill in a specific area of study.
 Another benefit to postsecondary institutions is that pre-programs serve as an important source of revenue during the summer months when the undergraduate student population is reduced.

 Pre-college programs build developmental assets, increase college aspirations and improve college readiness.
-This benefits Michigan’s workforce development and long-range economic impact.
-Stay tuned for Part 2 and Part 3 in this Michigan State University Extension series.
+The efforts to prepare Michigan’s youth for their post-secondary educational experiences benefits Michigan’s workforce development and long-range economic impact.

 Did you find this article useful?